 Raw Apple Cider Vinegar (ACV) - I consider this liquid a year-round “must” for my horses.
 Entire articles have been written on its benefits and a Google search will provide hundreds of great articles, but make sure you purchase the “raw” unprocessed variety.
 ACV is a good source of Potassium, Phosphorus, Sulphur, Iron, Manganese, Silica, and Magnesium.
 It’s highly palatable for most horses and can be added to a water bucket or directly to feed.
 It is said to be beneficial in the treatment and prevention of arthritis and for bug bite prevention it makes the horse’s blood unsuitable for insects.
 Combined with granulated garlic, it creates a powerful bug bite prevention duo.
 About ½ a cup per day.

 Georgette Topakas lives in Santa Barbara, CA with her human and animal family.
-She is owner and founder of Zephyr’s Garden, Natural Products for Horses, and loves to spend her spare time galloping her daughter’s outgrown pony all over the trails of Santa Barbara.
+She is founder of Zephyr’s Garden, Natural Products for Horses, and loves to spend her spare time galloping her daughter’s outgrown pony all over the trails of Santa Barbara.
 In her past life she majored in plant science and business and was partnered in a pharmaceutical marketing company that was sold in 2000. www.ZephyrsGarden.com

 Others who read this article have also inquired about: equine massage, equine health, horse health, equine therapy and holistic horse.
 Holistic Horse magazine is your guide to natural horse health. www.holistichorse.com